-The purpose of asking these questions is to ensure that when the company plans to license, the market will be there, and the company will be able to deploy the resulting payments towards new program development.
+The purpose of asking these questions is to ensure that when the company does go to license, the market will be there and the company will be able to deploy the resulting upfront and milestone payments towards new program development.

 Alternatively, management may prefer to go ahead with an investment even when the market situation is difficult.
 This may be the case at companies working with just one or a few promising assets that don’t fit well with buyers existing strategy, and/or where buyers cannot easily appreciate the science.
-With careful planning and execution, many difficult market situations can be overcome with great success.
+With clarity into the market situation and thoughtful execution, difficult market situations can be overcome and the company can be very successful.

-Of course, not every company does or is able to engage this best practice.
+Not every company does or is able to engage this best practice.
 If you are reading this, you can probably think of cases where companies failed to sufficiently evaluate partnering appetite for their product and experienced distress.
 At times, even very experienced company teams overestimate the appeal of a product that they are excited about.
-The key is still to begin evaluating the market and planning licensing strategy as soon as possible.
-The earlier a company comes to appreciate its situation, the easier it will be to develop and execute a sophisticated licensing strategy that can overcome market challenges.
+The key is to begin evaluating the market and planning licensing strategy as soon as possible.
+The earlier a company comes to appreciate its situation with clear eyes, the easier it will be to develop and execute a sophisticated licensing strategy that can overcome market challenges.